AnnieCanty/21-22-Programming-Learning-Journal/README.md

 Continued Using Tutorials

 D3ecided to create pause menu tutorial in order to support with future UI endevors and curret 3D projects.
-Followed tutorial with no isses and now need to understand how to further implement in different styles eg colours, images etc.
+Followed tutorial with no isses and now need to understand how to further implement in different styles eg colours, images etc. Possibly spent more time than required setting up and following code